-Last year, 32,210 people used QuoteWizard to compare auto insurance quotes in Arkansas from top insurance companies and find the cheapest rates.
+Last year, 32,210 people used QuoteWizard to get an auto insurance quotes comparison in Arkansas from top insurance companies, and find the cheapest rates.

 These are the 10 most common vehicles owned by Arkansas drivers requesting car insurance quotes through QuoteWizard in the past year.

 Last year, these were the 10 most common car insurance companies reported by QuoteWizard users living in the state of Arkansas.
 Out of the 32,210 Arkansas drivers that used QuoteWizard to request insurance quotes last year, 4,280 had no car insurance.